conorgil/scaling-terraform-as-your-team-grows-01-remote-modules-vpc/README.md

 # scaling-terraform-as-your-team-grows-01-remote-modules-vpc
-Example Terraform module that creates a basic AWS VPC with public and private subnets
+Example Terraform module that creates a basic AWS VPC with public and private subnets.